IIIF/api/source/api/presentation/2.0/index.md

 Content
 :    Content resources such as images or texts that are associated with a canvas.

-Each manifest _must_{: .rfc}, and is very likely to, have one sequence, but _may_{: .rfc} have more than one.
-Each sequence _must_{: .rfc} have at least one canvas and is likely to have more than one.
-Each canvas _should_{: .rfc} have one or more content resources associated with it.
+Each manifest _MUST_, and is very likely to, have one sequence, but _MAY_ have more than one.
+Each sequence _MUST_ have at least one canvas and is likely to have more than one.
+Each canvas _SHOULD_ have one or more content resources associated with it.
 Zero is possible but unlikely; it represents the case where the page exists (or existed) but has not been digitized.

 There are other types of resources including annotation lists, annotations, ranges and layers, which are discussed later.